jdemeyer1/teslaModel3PDConfig/README.md

 # Model 3 Post Delivery Set Ups and Learnings
+Thanks for reading!
 Use this [referral](https://ts.la/josephe14597) when ordering your Tesla to receive 1000 free Supercharging miles (available in many states; not available in Ohio).

 ## Delivery Day
 I used this [checklist](https://github.com/mykeln/teslaprep) to review my Model 3 on Delivery Day.
 When I arrived home, I was curious about many things.
 I really wanted to go for another ride so I invited my son to join me and off we went.
 I recommend just driving to learn about the control, the regenerative braking, and the acceleration!